Points-of-Tango/points-of-tango.github.io/events.md

 - Name, Description, City, Country
 - Dates: Add starting and ending time.
 It could be on the same day (i.e a class from 6 to 7 pm on the 30/03/2022) or a limited consecutive days (from 6 pm on 30/03/2022 to 3 am on 03/04/2022)
 - Contact Details: Website; Email; Phone Number
-- Main Location: Add the main address and coordenates of the event for users to open your event on a map.
+- Main Location: Add the main address and coordinates of the event for users to open your event on a map.
 - Keywords: For the Search Events section, the more keywords the easier to search for your event.
-They could be any word which is not on the name or the city but describes the nature of the event, for instance a keyword could be 'beach' if the event were on the sea side. ***Max 5 keywords, which can be extended under the Adds On seccion***
+They could be any word which is not on the name or the city but describes the nature of the event, for instance a keyword could be 'beach' if the event were on the sea side. ***Max 5 keywords, see ADDs-ON section***

 #### D.1.b Pictures